How And When To Harvest Garlic For The Best Flavor – Plus, Top Tips For Success

 How to Harvest Garlic

 Now that you know when to harvest garlic, you need to know how to harvest garlic.
-While it may seem like harvesting garlic is just a matter of digging the bulbs out of the ground, there are a few things to keep in mind.
+While it may seem like harvesting garlic is just a matter of digging the bulbs out of the ground, there are a few tips to keep in mind.

-Dig, don't pull.
 When you are harvesting garlic, you need to dig it out of the ground.
 If you try to pull it out, you will only break the leaves off.

-Be gentle.
 Freshly dug garlic bulbs will bruise easily and it is easy to accidentally slice a bulb open while digging if you aren't careful.
 When harvesting garlic, lift each bulb individually from the ground.
 Place it in a container where it won't get jostled too much.

-Get the garlic out of the sun as soon as possible.
+This sounds like advice for a garlic-hating vampire, but these edible bulbs don't like sun either.
 Garlic will blanch and burn in the sun.
 Put the freshly dug, unwashed bulbs in a dark, dry place as soon as possible.

 Now you know when to harvest garlic and how to harvest garlic.
-Really, the only thing left to do is eat your garden garlic harvest.
+Really, the only thing left to do is eat your garlic harvest.

 Heather Rhoades